rtburg/prosecutors_and_politics_media_pilot/README.md

 ### Staff involved

-Questions about this report should be directed to the PPP director, Professor Carissa Byrne Hessick at [chessick\@email.unc.edu](mailto:chessick@email.unc.edu.
+Questions about this report should be directed to the PPP director, Professor Carissa Byrne Hessick at [chessick\@email.unc.edu](mailto:chessick@email.unc.edu).

 Associate Professor Ryan Thornburg, UNC School of Journalism and Media, played a key role in research design.
 He also performed the data analysis and wrote portions of the report.